Global Privacy Standards

 EEA” means the European Economic Area.

-EU Privacy Laws” means national laws in the EEA and the United Kingdom (“UK”) which implement European Regulation 2016/679, Directive 2002/58 (and any legislation that amends or replaces it) and related European privacy legislation (including for the avoidance of doubt the UK Data Protection Act 2018).
+EU Privacy Laws” means national laws in the EEA that implement European Regulation 2016/679, Directive 2002/58 (and any legislation that amends or replaces it), and related European privacy legislation.

-European Personal Data” means personal data of (i) staff, attorneys, partners, consultants, contractors and potential candidates for any of the above collected and processed in relation to recruitment and human resources administration; (ii) clients, prospective clients and alumni processed in relation to the provision of legal services and/or marketing and communications purposes; and (iii) suppliers, vendors, contractors and advisers processed in the context of the relationship between such entities and Latham & Watkins (further information about which is set out in either the All-Personnel Fair Data Processing Statement, Recruitment Privacy Policy, Alumni Privacy Policy, or Client and Third Party Data Privacy Notice, by any L&W Entity as a data controller which is subject to applicable EU Privacy Laws.
+European Personal Data” means personal data of (i) staff, attorneys, partners, consultants, contractors, and potential candidates for any of the above collected and processed in relation to recruitment and human resources administration; (ii) clients, prospective clients, and alumni processed in relation to the provision of legal services and/or marketing and communications purposes; and (iii) suppliers, vendors, contractors, and advisers processed in the context of the relationship between such entities and Latham & Watkins (further information about which is set out in either the All-Personnel Fair Data Processing Statement, Recruitment Privacy Policy, Alumni Privacy Policy, or Client and Third Party Data Privacy Notice, by any L&W Entity as a data controller that is subject to applicable EU Privacy Laws.

 “GDPR” means the European Regulation 2016/679.

-Latham & Watkins” and “the firm” means Latham & Watkins, which operates worldwide as a limited liability partnership organized under the laws of the State of Delaware (USA) with affiliated limited liability partnerships conducting the practice in France, Hong Kong, Italy, Singapore, and the United Kingdom (UK) and as an affiliated partnership conducting the practice in Japan.
-Latham & Watkins operates in Israel through a limited liability company, in South Korea as a Foreign Legal Consultant Office, and in Saudi Arabia through a limited liability company.
+Latham & Watkins” and “the firm” means Latham & Watkins, a firm which operates worldwide as a limited liability partnership organized under the laws of the State of Delaware (USA) (the Delaware LLP) with affiliated limited liability partnerships conducting the practice in France, Italy, Hong Kong, Singapore, Kingdom of Saudi Arabia, and the United Kingdom and as affiliated partnership conducting the practice in Japan.
+Latham & Watkins operates in South Korea as a Foreign Legal Consultant Office, and in addition to the above, the firm also includes any and all entities that are wholly owned by the Delaware LLP.

-Local Law” means the laws and/or regulations of, or any other legal obligation imposed by, any country to which a L&W Entity is subject other than applicable EU Privacy Laws.
+Local Law” means the laws and/or regulations of, or any other legal obligation imposed by, any country to which an L&W Entity is subject other than applicable EU Privacy Laws.

 “L&W Germany” means the Frankfurt office of Latham & Watkins.